mapbender/mapbender-starter/CONTRIBUTING.md

 * own function description [README] file
 * own [CONTRIBUTING].md describes how other developers should install, setup and contribute in it
 * own [tests] relevant to new [features], [elements] or functionality

+Write your code in PSR-2 coding [style guide] standard.

 # Bundles